Polytoria/Docs/docs/classes/NPC/Properties/LeftArmColor.md

 # LeftArmColor
 ### Description
-Specifies the NPC s' Left arm color.
+Specifies the color of an NPC's left arm.

 Property of [NPC](/classes/NPC/)